Carter Ledyard & Milburn’s Capital Markets and Leveraged Finance practice group has extensive experience in:

 Our attorneys have represented underwriters and issuers in securities offerings and lenders and borrowers in a broad range of corporate finance transactions, including the following:

-- We helped Sunshine Oilsands Ltd. close $200 million in high-yield senior secured notes offered in Canada and the U.S. on a private placement basis through a syndicate of underwriters led by Imperial Capital, LLC, Morgan Stanley & Co., LLC and Scotia Capital (USA) Inc.
+- Sunshine Oilsands Ltd. closed $200 million in high-yield senior secured notes offered in Canada and the U.S. on a private placement basis through a syndicate of underwriters led by Imperial Capital, LLC, Morgan Stanley & Co., LLC and Scotia Capital (USA) Inc.

 - For the $1.3 billion integrated construction and industrial solutions company Stuart Olson Inc., we closed a bought deal financing of CDN $70 million aggregate principal amount of 6.0% convertible unsecured subordinated debentures.

-- We assisted Keyera Corp. with its closing of CDN $231 million long-term private note placement with a group of institutional investors in Canada and the U.S.
+- Keyera Corp. with its closing of CDN $231 million long-term private note placement with a group of institutional investors in Canada and the U.S.

-- Our client Crew Energy Inc. closed an offering of CDN $150 million principal amount of 8.375% senior unsecured notes.
+- Energy Inc. in an offering of CDN $150 million principal amount of 8.375% senior unsecured notes.

 - We assisted Crescent Point Energy Corp. with a private placement of long-term debt in the form of senior guaranteed notes to a group of institutional investors.
 In total, $290 million and CDN $10 million were raised through three separate series of notes under various terms and rates.

-- We assisted Caledonian Royalty Corporation in its private placement new issue offering of 7.50% Senior Secured First Lien Notes for gross proceeds of CDN $48 million.
+- Caledonian Royalty Corporation in its private placement new issue offering of 7.50% Senior Secured First Lien Notes for gross proceeds of CDN $48 million.

-- We acted as Native American Law counsel to the financial institutions involved in Mohegan Sun’s 2015 $85 million offering of Senior Notes, $95 million amendment to its Senior Secured Credit Facility and partial redemption of $175 million of its 11% Senior Subordinated Notes.
+- Financial institutions involved in Mohegan Sun’s 2015 $85 million offering of Senior Notes, $95 million amendment to its Senior Secured Credit Facility and partial redemption of $175 million of its 11% Senior Subordinated Notes.

-- Our attorneys represented a Native American Tribe in a $505 million combined high-yield bond offering and syndicated bank loan, a $58 million management contract termination and amendments to the Tribe’s compact with the state of California.
+- A Native American Tribe in a $505 million combined high-yield bond offering and syndicated bank loan, a $58 million management contract termination and amendments to the Tribe’s compact with the state of California.

-- Our attorneys represented Credit Suisse and other investment banks in multiple refinancings of a Tribe’s $1.7 billion in debt.
+- Credit Suisse and other investment banks in multiple refinancings of a Native American Tribe’s $1.7 billion in debt.

-- Our attorneys represented a Native American Tribe in a $160 million high-yield bond offering for casino expansion.
+- A Native American Tribe in a $160 million high-yield bond offering for casino expansion.

-- Our attorneys represented JP Morgan in a $230 million offering of investment grade notes used to construct a new hotel and other resort amenities.
+- JP Morgan in a $230 million offering of investment grade notes used to construct a new hotel and other resort amenities.

-- Our attorneys represented Merrill Lynch in a $160 million syndicated bank loan to build a destination resort casino complex in Alabama.
+- Merrill Lynch in a $160 million syndicated bank loan to build a destination resort casino complex in Alabama.

-- Our attorneys represented a Native American Tribe in a $310 million high yield, tax-exempt and secured bank loan facility to finance a major expansion of its resort.
+- A Native American Tribe in a $310 million high yield, tax-exempt and secured bank loan facility to finance a major expansion of its resort.

-- Our attorneys represented JP Morgan Securities in connection with a $60 million letter-of-credit-backed variable rate debt offering used for equipment and capital expenditures.
+- JP Morgan Securities in connection with a $60 million letter-of-credit-backed variable rate debt offering used for equipment and capital expenditures.

-- Our attorneys represented KeyBank in a $60 million Build America Bond transaction, the first large-scale loan to be governed solely by tribal law and tribal courts.
+- KeyBank in a $60 million Build America Bond transaction, the first large-scale loan to be governed solely by tribal law and tribal courts.
 This transaction was awarded the “Deal of the Year” award in 2010 by the Native American Finance Officers Association.

-- Our attorneys represented the investment bank in a $170 million follow-on issuance of investment grade notes, including a consent solicitation of holders of previously issued tax-exempt bonds.
+- An investment bank in a $170 million follow-on issuance of investment grade notes, including a consent solicitation of holders of previously issued tax-exempt bonds.

-- Our attorneys represented Merrill Lynch as underwriter in a $58.5 million series of tax-exempt and taxable issuances of debt for expansion and infrastructure improvements.
+- Merrill Lynch as underwriter in a $58.5 million series of tax-exempt and taxable issuances of debt for expansion and infrastructure improvements.